iarivera/RiviJokers/README.md

 ## Suggestions/Reporting Bugs

 Open an issue and specify whether it's a suggestion or bug report.
-I can't guarantee I'll fix it immediately because I am working full time and this is currently something I can only work on during what my free time.
+I can't guarantee I'll fix it immediately because I am working full time and this is currently something I can only work on during my free time.